Laws Regarding Dead Bodies You Need to Know

 Depending on the cause of the person’s death, the coroner may be called on to perform an autopsy.
 For those who don’t know, an autopsy is an examination performed on the corpse to determine the cause and circumstances surrounding a person’s death.
 This is particularly helpful if the person is suspected to have died of unnatural causes.

 Autopsies and post-mortem examinations are regulated by both federal and state laws.
 They can only be performed under the direction of the officer in charge and with the written consent of an authorized person.
+But if the autopsy is due to legal reasons, the law allows autopsies to be carried out even without the approval of concerned parties.

 4. Fulfillment of the Deceased’s Wishes